 - Toast 1 cup of seeds at a time in pan on low heat with 2 tablespoons of oil.
 Stir continuously for 10 min.

 - Transfer seeds into food processor.
-Add remaining olive oil and blend, adding a little at first then the rest it as it's blending.
+Add remaining olive oil (6 tablespoons) and blend, adding a tablespoon or two at first then the rest it as it's blending.
 Scrape down sides and continue blending until it is a smooth paste.

-- Transfer to jar and store in fridge for up to 6 months.
+- Transfer to jar and store in fridge for 1 month.